confluentinc/streamlit-flink-demo/README.md

-# Real-time streaming dashboard with Confluent Cloud, Flink and Streamlit
+# Real-time streaming dashboard with Confluent Cloud, FlinkSQL and Streamlit

 🚀Let's build a real-time streaming dashboard using Confluent Cloud, Flink and Streamlit.